-As an example, I have taken FixWin, a free tool that helps you fix Windows problems in a click.
-Once you have selected it, click om OK.
+As an example, I have taken FixWin, a free tool that helps you fix Windows problems with a click.
+Once you have selected it, click on OK.

 Now click on Next to open the following window.
 You may keep the same name or modify it.

-Clicking on Finish will create the desktop shortcut.
+Clicking on Finish will create a desktop shortcut.
 But you will notice that it takes the default icon.

 To give the shortcut a proper icon, right-click on it and select Properties.